Dolobran, Montgomeryshire: Charles Lloyd (1662–1747)

 Charles Lloyd (1662–1747) of Dolobran, eldest son, who in 1693 married Sarah Crowley, a daughter of Ambrose Crowley, a Quaker Blacksmith in Stourbridge, Worcestershire (near Birmingham) and Sheriff of London.
 Her brother was Sir Ambrose Crowley (1658–1713), an ironmonger, whose daughter Elizabeth Crowley was the wife of John St John, 11th Baron St John of Bletso (died 1757).
 During the time of Sir Ambrose III's management, the Crowley Iron Works at Winlaton, Winlaton Mill, and at Swalwell, all in County Durham were probably Europe's biggest industrial complex.
 Sir Ambrose lent large sums to the government which appointed him a founding director of the South Sea Company.
 Charles Lloyd added brick buildings onto Dolobran Hall and added "courts, and gardens, he also built the fish lodge, and made the pool thereof on his estate at Dolobran, greatly to its embellishment, and from whence the Hall itself makes a pretty figure, the more as on account of the brick part of the house being between the timber buildings, rendering the platform thereof nearly to a square."

-He set up an iron forge at Dolobran, the office building of which survived in 1883 with a datestone "1719" over the doorway.
+Charles Lloyd of Dolobran Forge is recorded as having built (or rebuilt) a furnace at Bersham Ironworks in 1717, which was converted from charcoal operation to coke fuelling in 1721.
+His Bersham Ironworks business is said to have folded around 1729.
+Coke fuelling had been used in Coalbrookdale since 1709, but only for casting, as the sulphur content of the steels generally made it unsuitable for forging.
+As regards the iron forge at Dolobran, the office building survived at least until 1883 with a datestone "1719" over the doorway.
 In common with other small forges it used charcoal as a heat source, obtained from local woodland, and carted its iron product to be sold in the markets of Birmingham (about 62 miles south-east of Dolobran) and Staffordshire.
 The operation was not successful, having probably started when the price of iron was high and been unable to cope with falling prices.
 He thus encountered financial difficulties and in 1742, by now an elderly man aged 80, he left Dolobran and moved to Birmingham, where his brother-in-law John Pemberton lived.
-It appears that part of the Dolobran estate may have been sold by him as he obtained a private Act of Parliament to remove the entail from the estate, thus making it saleable.
+It appears that part of the Dolobran estate may have been sold by him as he obtained a private act of Parliament, Lloyd's Estate Act 1731 (5 Geo.
+2. c.
+30 Pr.), to remove the entail from the estate, thus making it saleable.
 He died in Birmingham on 21 January 1747 and was buried in the Quaker cemetery there.